CraneStation/wasmtime-wasi/docs/WASI-api.md

 - <a href="#clockid.monotonic" name="clockid.monotonic"></a>**`__WASI_CLOCK_MONOTONIC`**

-    The system-wide monotonic clock, which is defined as a clock measuring real time, whose value cannot be adjusted and which cannot have negative clock jumps.
+    The store-wide monotonic clock, which is defined as a clock measuring real time, whose value cannot be adjusted and which cannot have negative clock jumps.